integr8ly/integreatly-operator/README.md

 # Integreatly Operator

-A Kubernetes Operator based on the Operator SDK for installing and reconciling managed products.
+An Kubernetes Operator based on the Operator SDK for installing and reconciling managed products.

 An Integreatly Operator can be installed using three different flavours: `managed`, `managed-api` or `multitenant-managed-api`